 I am concerned about buying a “blood diamond” what should I do?

-Buying from a reputable online retailer is the best way to ensure that the diamond you are buying is “conflict free”.
-As I state in my page about Brilliant Earth, there is no need to buy from a special retailer for this.
+Buying from a reputable online retailer is the best way to ensure that the diamond you are buying is “conflict free“.
+As I state in our page about Brilliant Earth, there is no need to buy from a special retailer for this.
 Any reputable retailer will have a conflict free statement and be able to state that the diamonds they sell comply with the Kimberly process.
 Here is a link to James Allen conflict free policy.